The Right Blog at the Right Time – 1 Year SEO 2.0

 - SEO clients I got due to my blog readers and social media friends

 Here you already notice the ROI of blogging which is not measurable in $ or other numbers.
 I have been invited to the SES due to my blogging and social media activity.
 I could convince a prospective SEO client of mine to set up a blog and I am still writing daily for it.
-One big client was referred to me another blogger “I met” virtually during my blogging and social media endeavours.
+One big client was referred to me another blogger “I met” virtually during my blogging and social media endeavors.

 In fact I found out that the SEO/social media/meta-blogging community is the single friendliest, most helpful, tolerant and cosmopolitan crowd whatsoever.